CodeYan01/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ![](../images/oc-windows.png)

-From there, install Windows as normal and you'll get a new BootCamp entry in OpenCore's picker when done!
+From there, install Windows as normal.
+If it says that Windows must be installed to an NTFS drive, simply select the BOOTCAMP drive and click Format.
+Once done, you'll get a new BootCamp entry in OpenCore's picker!
 Don't forget to run BootCamp's utilities installer as well to ensure Wi-Fi and other important features are functioning correctly.
 This can be downloaded from the BootCamp Assistant app in macOS, or with [brigadier](https://github.com/timsutton/brigadier) in Windows.

 ![](../images/oc-windows-done.png)